 To find out more about typical salaries and working conditions in your chosen career, see job profiles.

-What are the key issues in the science sector?
+What are the key issues in science and pharmaceuticals?

 Katherine Mathieson, CEO of the British Science Association feels that diversity in the sector is a real issue.
 'Currently, the science and engineering sectors are not representative of the UK society that they serve.
 There is a sector-wide drive to improve diversity by attracting talented people from all groups.
 Recent graduates can help lead this much-needed shake-up by using their range of backgrounds, outlooks and experiences to change the sector for good.'